Share This Guide

 Is South Florida a good place to move from California?

 South Florida is one of the most popular destinations for Californians leaving the state.
-The combination of no state income tax (vs. California's up to 14.4%), dramatically lower home prices, and a warm coastal lifestyle makes South Florida an extremely compelling alternative.
+The combination of no state income tax (vs. California's top marginal rate of up to 13.3%), dramatically lower home prices, and a warm coastal lifestyle makes South Florida an extremely compelling alternative.
 Cities like Boca Raton, Jupiter, and Fort Lauderdale offer a quality of life that rivals California's best coastal communities at a fraction of the cost.

 How much will I save on taxes by moving from California to Florida?